 Transcripts must be submitted electronically or postmarked no later than the date listed in the table above for the round you have applied.
 Students who have taken dual enrollment courses should ensure those courses are listed on their high school transcript or request the college attended to send your transcript to us directly.
 Students who are admitted and enroll will be required to submit an official transcript directly from the college to be considered for any transfer credit.

-SAT/ACT scores may be self-reported on your application or via your applicant portal.
+We strongly suggest you self-report SAT/ACT scores on your application or via your applicant portal.
 They may also be submitted officially from the testing agency.
 We do not recommend paying the expedited rush fee to meet the test score deadline since you can self-report scores through your admission portal.
 Click here for more information on test scores.

 Additional documents may be requested upon review of your file.
 These documents will be due by the document deadline for that round or as soon as possible if requested after the deadline.